JedPawlowski/requisitions-anonymization-pipeline/README.md

 ## Project Overview

-This project demonstrates a production-style Python pipeline for anonymizing ATS requisition data while preserving analytical value for BI and reporting use cases.
+This project demonstrates a production-ready Python anonymization pipeline for recruitment requisitions data.  .

 The script transforms a raw requisitions export into a fully anonymized, analytics-ready dataset by:
 - removing or anonymizing personal and sensitive information